Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Discussion

 \subsubsection{Designing for Collaborative GenAI Integration}

+From a bottom-up perspective, effective collaborative GenAI coordination could begin with interaction-level design that supports journalists’ real practices.

 First, design for social traceability to counter the “double black box.”
 In our study, GenAI use was often invisible on two levels: editors and colleagues rarely knew when or how journalists were using GenAI, and journalists themselves often lacked clarity on how the model produced its outputs.
 This double opacity not only undermines accountability but also weakens trust in collaborative processes.
-Design should therefore make both human and AI contributions more visible across the editorial workflow.
+Design could therefore make both human and AI contributions more visible across the editorial workflow.
 For instance, interfaces could visually differentiate between human-generated and AI-generated text, display prompt histories, and show revision paths.
+This design stance aligns with Human–AI Interaction guidelines that call for visible system reasoning and meaningful traceability by translating them into concrete mechanisms for editorial collaboration, clarifying how human-AI actions interact with human judgment across the workflow \cite{amershi2019guidelines}.

-Second, design for shared editorial work flow.
+Second, design for shared editorial workflow.
 Current GenAI tools primarily operate in a single-user paradigm, where one journalist privately interacts with the system.
-Yet our participants increasingly envisioned GenAI as a shared infrastructure woven into team-based routines.
-To realize this vision, design should enable collaborative use: shared GenAI workspaces, prompt libraries editable by multiple users, and co-edit outputs that record collective contributions.
+Yet our participants increasingly envisioned GenAI as a shared infrastructure woven into teamwork.
+To realize this vision, design could enable collaborative use: shared GenAI workspaces, prompt libraries editable by multiple users, and co-edit outputs that record collective contributions.
+These ideas resonate with existing HCI design recommendations encouraging systems to support collaborative use cases and enable cross-role coordination in AI-augmented work \cite{amershi2019guidelines,deng2023investigating,xiao2025might}.

-Third, turning institutional norms into interface-level affordance.
+Third, turning institutional norms into interface-level affordances.
 Journalists sought tools that would help them uphold values of transparency, attribution, and editorial integrity.
 Systems can support this by prompting disclosure of GenAI involvement, suggesting attribution formats consistent with newsroom policies, or flagging content that might raise ethical concerns.
-Integrating these practices into the interface itself would allow journalists to enact shared values in everyday work, helping normalize GenAI as a legitimate, collectively governed part of newsroom routines.
+Integrating these practices into the interface itself would allow journalists to enact shared values in everyday work, helping normalize GenAI as a legitimate, collectively governed part of newswork.
+This design direction follows Human–AI guidelines such as “match relevant social norms" and "mitigate social biases" which are especially important in high-stakes domains like journalism \cite{li2025actions,amershi2019guidelines}.